meelgroup/linpb/README.md

 Note: We recommend to encode short xors into pb constraints, while for larger xors please use XOR constraints directly.

-### Potential Bug

-You may encounter a failed assertion if using SoPlex:

-`spxdevexpr.hpp:695: soplex::SPxId soplex::SPxDevexPR<R>::selectEnterHyperCoDim(R&, R) [with R = double]:
-Assertion 'bestPricesCo.size() == 0' failed.`

-The bug will be fixed in the upcoming bugfix release of SoPlex, clarified by SoPlex team.
-Before that, you can simply comment out this assertion.

 ## How to Build

 In the root directory of LinPB: